 Each month you’ll receive an updated credit score.
 While not your actual FICO score, you can track your progress every time it’s updated.
 This helps give you an idea of how much your financial actions are helping to improve your score.

-Credit Sesame pulls your financial information from TransUnion, one of the three credit bureaus, each and every month.
+Credit Sesame pulls your TransUnion credit report each and every month.

 You’ll find out what kind of information has changed on your credit report, allowing you to pinpoint what factors are affecting your credit score.
-You can pay to upgrade to get accounts from all three credit bureaus if you want a more holistic picture of your credit.
+You can pay to upgrade to get credit reports from all three credit bureaus if you want a more holistic picture of your credit.

 Personalized Credit Report Card